 Joyce is getting at something that is so crucial to the future of IT security that it needs to be said repeatedly, like a mantra for survival in the new world of IT security: Visibility comes first!

 The out-of-band network tap that Joyce describes is exactly what a product like ExtraHop delivers.
 Why does the NSA fear this type of observation?
 Because they can't hide from it and can't turn it off.
 Unlike logs, which can be deleted or turned off, wire data is empirical.
 You know something happened because you saw it on the wire.

 "Our key to success..."

 "Our key to success is knowing that network better than the people who set it up." — Rob Joyce

 If the NSA can see into your network better than you can, you're done for.
 Real-time visibility is the only way to keep control of your network, the devices that connect to it, the encryption and protocols used, the whitelisted applications … everything.
-If you can't see it, you can't do anything about it, and that makes it a vulnerability that the NSA or another threat actor can exploit.
+If you can't see it, you can't do anything about it, and that makes it a vulnerability.

 This is a point that Joyce makes over and over and over in his talk, and he perfectly sums it up in this quote: